 Those that have entered a float in the parade so far are Howe Police Department, Howe Fire Department, Pride of Howe Marching Band, Mantua Masonic Lodge #209, Eva’s All Season’s Glass, Ron’s Roadside Repair, “Freedom” – the veteran truck, Howe Pack 45 Scouts, Pristine Towing & Roadside, Jeff Whitmire for County Commissioner, Precinct 4, Bob Douglas for Constable Precinct 4, Daniel Moores for Constable Precinct 4, Texoma Classic Cars, Leader Auto, Katherine Ruiz Diaz, Ron West, Airview A/C & Heating, Good Fellas Barber Shop, Grayson County Sheriff’s Office, Kings Trail Cowboy Church, Howe ISD Police Department, Howe Girl Scouts, and Grayson County Republican Party.

-2020 will be our second time to host this event.
+This year’s event is planned for July 17, 2021.
+2020 was to be our second time to host this event but was canceled due to COVID-19.
 It’s an event for all non-profits of Howe to raise funds and have a great time in a family atmosphere!
 Water slides, home run derby, cornhole, basketball goal, slip n slide, dunk booth, fire trucks, and food food food.

-2020 will be our 4th Annual Downtown Howe-lloween Festival.
+October 30, 2021 will be the 5th Annual Downtown Howe-lloween Festival.
 It’s a chance for kids to Trick-R-Treat from vendors in Downtown Howe and a chance for vendors to promote their business.
-Spaces are available.
-Downtown Howe will be blocked off.
+Vendor spaces will open up after the Founder’s Day Festival in May.

 Interurban Alley has been given to the stretch of US Highway 75 in the growing North Texas region between McKinney and Sherman.
 This is a partnership between four chambers from Melissa, Anna, Van Alstyne and Howe.